bionic-gpt/bionic-gpt/crates/static-website/content/blog/ai-lakehouse/index.md

 ### 2. `trino-configmap.yaml` (Trino ConfigMap)

 The configuration below works with Minio.
-If you want to connect it to another S3 provider then chnage the settings to match your provider.
+If you want to connect it to another S3 provider then change the settings to match your provider.

 ```yaml
 apiVersion: v1